 Course Name Prerequisites

-Certificate III in Applied Languages Students need to have studied French/Japanese in Year 10 or be prepared to do extra study online to catch up with others.
+Certificate III in Applied Languages Students need to have studied French in Year 10 or be prepared to do extra study online to catch up with others.

-Certificate III in Business
+Certificate IV in Business Minimum C Grade in English and Maths, AND OLNA Literacy and Numeracy Category 3

 Certificate III in Hospitality Minimum C Grade in English and Maths or have completed OLNA Literacy and Numeracy Category 3

 Certificate III in IT

 Workplace Learning

 Creative Lab Proposed project required.